sevtor/modules/README.md

 3. <a href="https://github.com/sevtor/modules/releases/latest/download/new-reports-v5.zip">new-reports.zip</a> **for webtrees version 2.2.1**

-The latest change to new-reports.zip (v5) adds footers to PDF-farmatted reports.
+The latest change to new-reports.zip (v5) adds footers to PDF-formatted reports.
 And when they are viewed in a browser they are saved by default with the report title as filename.
 The download option still uses an anonymous name.

 Other versions may be added when new versions of **webtrees** are released.